MaxWorgan/VicsekSim/README.md

-# FlockingSim
+# VicsekSim

+A testbed project for exploring different ways to measure the complexity / emergent dynamics of a highly simplified flocking model first described by [Vicsek et al](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.75.1226).

-This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/)
-> FlockingSim

-It is authored by Max Worgan.

 To (locally) reproduce this project, do the following: